November 14th, 2012 Categories: Buying

 Bethesda – before it was called Bethesda – was a small crossroads village through most of the nineteenth century.
 It was a sleepy stopover with a school, blacksmith shop, post office, a few homes and a Presbyterian church — the Bethesda Meeting House.
 In 1871 the local post office was named ‘Bethesda’ after the historic church.

-Here’s a couple more pictures Read the rest of this entry »
+Here’s a few pictures of the church.
+Read the rest of this entry »

 Fall is the very best time of the year to enjoy the Montgomery County Agricultural Reserve.
 And the best way to enjoy the Ag Reserve is to visit family farms like Butlers Orchard.
 Take a quick tour with this video, then plan a visit in person.
 Get a current list of events at their website, and learn more about the Ag Reserve.